Relationship between covariance of Wigner functions and transformation noncontextuality: Acknowledgements

-The author thanks Huangjun Zhu for contributing in proving the second part of theorem 1, and David Schmid and Matt Leifer for useful discussions.
-This research was supported by the Fetzer Franklin Fund of the John E. Fetzer Memorial Trust.
+The author thanks Huangjun Zhu for contributing in proving the second part of the argument in support of conjecture 1, and David Schmid and Matt Leifer for useful discussions.
+This research was supported by the Fetzer Franklin Fund of the John E. Fetzer Memorial Trust while at Chapman university and by the Einstein Research Unit `Perspectives of a Quantum Digital Transformation' while at Technische Universit\"{a}t Berlin.